-Columbia Theological Seminary’s commitment to preparing students for ministry in a global context is reflected in our broad approach to international education, which has emerged from dialogue with church leaders from around the world.
+Columbia Theological Seminary’s commitment to preparing students for ministry in a global context is reflected in our broad approach to international theological education, which has emerged from dialogue with church leaders from around the world.
 More than 70 percent of our Master of Divinity students study internationally as part of their Columbia education.
 Our international programs include:

 Explorations: Alternative Context for Ministry, a second year course offered each January.
 Recent alternative context settings include inner-city Atlanta, the Appalachian region of the U.S., Central Europe, Ghana, India, Jamaica, and South Korea.

 Supervised Ministry: Placements in churches in Ghana, India, Jamaica, Kenya, and South Africa, under the supervision of experienced pastors in these countries.